 BYOD brings many benefits, including a rise in employee satisfaction due to workplace flexibility, and reduced costs for the company as a result of not needing to provide as many devices.
 However, BYOD devices typically have fewer security measures in place in order to enhance the user’s experience.
 Great for the user, extremely perilous for the organization.
 “Fewer security measures” are the three words that any cybersecurity team does not want to hear.
 Contradictorily, and understandably, these words are music to the ears of bad actors.
 Depending on the organization’s BYOD policies, it is likely that these devices contain, or have access to, sensitive information even when they are used out of the office.

 Do not let your festive period be focused on remediating an attack.
-Make sure all your devices are protected, including those that you use for both work and personal purposes because, in all honesty, it is not just the enterprise’s data that you should want to protect; do you really want an attacker accessing your Netflix account?
+Make sure all your devices are protected, including those that you use for both work and personal purposes.
+It is not just the enterprise’s data that you should want to protect; do you really want an attacker accessing your Netflix account?
 They make enough money from their malicious activities, they can afford their own subscription.

 9 – New IoT coffee machine for Hannukah?
 How secure is that device?
 Is it only making your coffee?
 Remember that IoT devices can be easily hacked.